At a Glance

 The predicted salary is between 24000 - 36000 £ per year.

-The AICS Group specialises in providing community-based rehabilitation and support to our clients who have a brain injury, cerebral palsy, spinal injuries, learning disabilities, complex behaviour, live in support and social and personal needs.
-The AICS Group is looking for support Worker to work with our client who is located in postcode KT6.
+Job description The AICS Group specialises in providing community-based rehabilitation and support to clients who have a brain injury.
+AICS Group is on the search for a Russian Speaking Female Support Worker to work with our male client who lives in Croydon.
 This role provides immense job satisfaction within a busy and varied environment, working with a range of health and social care professionals.
-ABOUT THE ROLE Client: Our male client acquired a brain injury in and requires Support Worker to provide support with his rehabilitation goals.
-Hours required: The shift pattern required for our client is as followed: * Tuesday -12:30pm to 6:00 pm * Wed – 12:00pm to 8 :00 pm * Thursday -12:00pm to 8 :00 pm PERSON SPECIFICATION Essential Skills: * A minimum of 1 years’ experience in health and social care * Uk Driving License * Basic understanding of developmental delay and cognitive impairment * Excellent verbal and written communication skills * Good IT skills * Ability to work in the client’s home * Ability to liaise with healthcare professionals daily * Ability to take a person-centred approach * Experience in medication administration, personal care, and manual handling * Willingness to learn and the ability to take on feedback * Ability to think outside the box Desirable Skills: * Experience of providing care to people living in the community * Participate in Support Worker meeting * Participate in person centred training We offer: * Flexible working days * Full time and part-time roles * Competitive pay rates * Mandatory Training (T&C) and Brain Injury Training * We offer person centred training based on clients need and requirements.
-Equality Act Gender is a genuine occupational requirement in accordance with paragraph 1 of Schedule 9 of the Equality Act 2010.
-Successful candidates will be required to complete an enhanced DBS disclosure prior to commencement of employment
+ABOUT THE ROLE Client: Our client is female in her 40’s, who has a brain injury since in few years.
+Support Worker should be able to give full support in regaining our clients physical and positive needs.
+The shift pattern is from: · 12hr PERSON SPECIFICATION Essential Skills: · Driver is preferrable. · Minimum 1 year of experience in health and social care, preferably with adults or children who have a brain injury, Basic understanding of cognitive and physical impairment. · Demonstrate ability to relate respectfully to people with physical disabilities. · Good verbal and written communication skills, ability to liaise with other professionals daily, ability to take a person-centred approach, experience in medication administration, personal care and manual handling. · Ability to think outside the box, provide ongoing activities, learning and support to client in the home and in the community.
+Desirable Skills: · Experience of providing care to people living in the community Rewards what you get in addition: · Flexible working days · Full time and part-time roles · Competitive pay rates · Mandatory Training (T&C), Brain Injury Training · We offer training based on clients need and requirements.
+Equality Act · Gender is a genuine occupational requirement in accordance with paragraph 1 of Schedule 9 of the Equality Act 2010 Successful candidates will be required to complete an enhanced DBS disclosure prior to commencement of employment.
+Job Types: Full-time, Part-time, Permanent Pay: £14.00-£16.00 per hour Benefits: * Company pension * Employee discount * Referral programme Physical Setting: * Care home * Homecare Shift: * Day shif Work days: * Monday to Friday Education: * GCSE or equivalent (preferred) Language: * Russian (required) Work Location: In person

 Support Worker employer: The AICS Group